 The subject of my talk might have been about the importance of finding out how long a patient had their neuroma, but I thought I would venture into a brief discussion about editing talks, and producing that all-important abstract for your professional presentations.
 I, therefore, want to reflect on a talk that I gave in March, emphasising some of the considerations speakers have to juggle with when submitting a paper for a formal setting.
 The title of the paper submitted subject material was “Can we learn from the past and improve current attitudes toward Morton’s neuroma management?”

 When offered to provide a talk at March’s 2019 Podiatric Surgical Conference my time slot had not been confirmed until I returned from a long trip abroad, one without internet for most of the time.
 My abstract submission for the conference had been sent in during the Autumn season 2018.
 We were now in March 2019.
 I had a hunch this would have to be a short – 10-minute presentation, but I had to await confirmation.
 The shorter the talk the tougher the timing.
 You can immediately see from the header slide that a shorter title was going to work better.
 “Timeline.
 Does it Matter?
-The image compliments the brief title and just has a simple animation to give a hint of the Tardis appearing and time.
-I am big on images but short on wordss on slides.
+The image complements the brief title and just has a simple animation to give a hint of the Tardis appearing and time.
+I am big on images but short on words on slides.

 Be prepared to edit your talk

 Shortening a title so it has fewer words is only one aspect of editing.
 Editing anything to do with speaking at conferences should become second nature.
 A successful speaker should be flexible.
-While my talk covered ‘timeline’, which focusing on just this single feature, the opening anecdote and some of the internal content had to be re-jigged rather quickly as I had one week to finalise my content before the conference.
+While my talk covered ‘timeline’, focused on just this single feature, the opening anecdote had to be re-jigged rather quickly with only one week to finalise my content.
 An anecdote can work well but it can crucify your time planning.
 I sneaked in a related introductory comment as a rhetorical statement which fitted the talk’s main theme.

 “No-one in the room would consider not asking a patient how long they had been suffering from a neuroma, and yet when it comes to published papers timeline tends to cover the length of time a study is followed, not how long patients suffered!”

 Speaking at conferences should be fun and something we should all try to embrace despite the fact it may take years to perfect.
 Building your C.V these days is important and presenting at interviews, small casual groups, to other professionals adds to the portfolio.
 After 40 years I am keen to help people present, whether to provide talks to professional and non-professional groups.
 My experience comes from making every mistake in the book.
 I call this reflective learning or even Black Box Thinking.
 If speaking is a subject that interests you or a group, do contact me – firstname.lastname@example.org